AhmedHegazy121/Portfolio/README.md

    ,Google Analytics G4
    ,icrosoft office (Word, PowerPoint, Outlook)

-With prior experience in data analytics and knowledge in MySQL, Excel, Power BI, and Python, I'm seeking a data analyst internship.
-Eager to combine my strong technical skills and appreciation for journalism to contribute to the company's position as a trusted source of information.
-Strong decision-making, problem-solving, and data-analysis skills, detail-oriented and highly organized approach to work, ability to manage internal and external stakeholders effectively and excellent communication skills with the ability to present complex data in a clear and understandable manner.
+I am an aspiring data analyst with a strong background in data analytics and proficiency in SQL server, Excel, Power BI, Tableau, and Python.
+I am seeking a data analyst internship where I can leverage my technical skills and passion for Analysis and problem solving to support the company's role as a trusted source of information.
+I possess strong decision-making and problem-solving abilities, with a keen eye for detail and a highly organized approach to work.
+I am adept at managing relationships with both internal and external stakeholders and have excellent communication skills, enabling me to present complex data in a clear and comprehensible manner.
 #  Education and Certifications

 Nile Higher Institute Bachelor of Management Information 2016–2019